 - 1. The prior pdf is left unspecified and the partial order of global decision strategies induced by their dominance is considered as the criterion according to which the strategies are compared. - 2.
-The prior pdf is selected as a non-informative one and the global strategies are compared according the expected global loss.
-However, it is not clear at all what kind of non-informative prior should be selected for individual information models.
-Moreover, this approach should be ideally supported by learning of the parameter, which is possible only if the participants communicates sequentially.
-In this case, it would be also necessary to extend the participants' parametric models and prior pdfs so that they are able to reflect the development of knowledge about the information model.
+The prior pdf is selected as a non-informative one, and the global strategies are compared according to the expected global loss.
+However, it is not clear what kind of non-informative prior pdfs should be selected for the parameters of information models.
+Moreover, this approach should be ideally supported by learning of the parameter, which is possible only if the participants communicate sequentially.
+In this case it would be also necessary to extend the participants' parametric models and prior pdfs so that they are able to reflect the development of knowledge about the information model.

-In any case, this issue should be a matter of further discussion.
+Undoubtedly, this issue should be a matter of further discussion.

 - The assumption on limited computational resources of the participants is insufficiently formalized, which is in a sharp contradiction with its significance.
-For example, the choice of participant's parametric model is mostly a compromise between its prior knowledge about the system and its technical limitations, see Section 3.5.2.
-From the parametric model itself it is impossible to separate these two aspects, which heavily complicates the constructing of the global task.
-In Section 3.5.2 this difficulty has been overcome by the assumption that the inconsistency of participants' parametric models is solely caused by the technical limitations. - The special case in which the local prior pdfs are in a conjugate form enables to represent the knowledge of individual participants commonly as sets of observations, see Section 3.5.2.
+For example, the choice of participant's parametric model is mostly a compromise between its prior knowledge about the system and its technical limitations; see Section 3.5.2.
+From the parametric model itself it is impossible to abstract these two aspects separately, which heavily complicates the construction of the global task.
+In Section 3.5.2 this difficulty has been overcome by the assumption that the inconsistency of participants' parametric models is solely caused by the technical limitations. - The special case in which the local prior pdfs are in a conjugate form enables to represent the knowledge of individual participants as sets of observations.
+If, in addition, all local parametric models have the same regression vector, the global prior pdf can be evaluated as a posterior one; see Section 3.5.2.
 This approach allows to combine the participants' knowledge in a natural way, even if the participants employ different parametric models.
-We believe that this special case may serve as a starting point for the treatment of a more general forms of prior information.
+We believe that this special case may serve as a suitable starting point for a treatment of more general ones.

 In Chapter 4, a method is proposed which enables to establish the global objective in case that the participants employ the fully probabilistic design.
 The global objective, represented by the global ideal pdf, is selected so that it is in some sense close to the ideal pdfs of the individual participants.
 The measure of proximity is selected as a weighted sum (4.1) of the Kullback-Leibler divergences of the participants' ideal pdfs to the corresponding marginal pdfs of the global ideal pdf, Section 4.1.
-The global ideal pdf is then searched as a minimizer of this functional.
+The global ideal pdf is then searched as a minimizer of this function.
 The major part of Chapter 4 is focused on an analysis of the proposed optimization task and finding its approximate solution.